rbw/aiosnow/docs/examples/create/index.rst

 Create
 ======

-Check out :ref:`reference/resource/create <api-create>` for details about this method.
+Check out ... for details about this method.

 .. toctree::